 Sparkyard cultivates a connected and vibrant entrepreneurial ecosystem in the Fort Worth area through a comprehensive platform that connects entrepreneurs and business owners to the resources they need to launch and scale their companies.
 Its vision is to make the Fort Worth area nationally recognized as a place where people come for their ideas and companies to thrive.

 Texas A&M School of Law partners with the BAC to offer an Entrepreneurship Law Clinic that helps clients who have limited financial resources start, organize and develop their business.

-TECH Fort Worth encourages the development of the technology business community by helping regional entrepreneurs commercialize innovative technology.
-TECH Fort Worth identifies entrepreneurs and startup companies with technologies that have a high potential for success in the marketplace and match resources of the community with the passion of entrepreneurs.
-TECH Fort Worth is the resource that will push entrepreneurs toward success.
+Tech Fort Worth encourages the development of the technology business community by helping regional entrepreneurs commercialize innovative technology.
+TechFW identifies entrepreneurs and startup companies with technologies that have a high potential for success in the marketplace and match resources of the community with the passion of entrepreneurs.
+TechFW is the resource that will push entrepreneurs toward success.

-Accelerate DFW Foundation is a 501(c)(3) non-profit organization that was formed in 1999 to create and implement programs and services that would significantly impact economic growth in Fort Worth.
-Helping entrepreneurs and advocating for the importance of entrepreneurship in our community has been, and continues to be Accelerate DFW's key focus.
+Accelerate Fort Worth Foundation is a 501(c)(3) non-profit organization that was formed in 1999 to create and implement programs and services that would significantly impact economic growth in Fort Worth.
+Helping entrepreneurs and advocating for the importance of entrepreneurship in our community has been, and continues to be Accelerate FW's key focus.